dotnet/orleans-docs/src/docs/grains/index.md

 # Setup

-Before you write code to implement a grain class, create a new Class Library project targeting .NET Standard (preferred) or .NET Framework 4.6.1 or higher (if you cannot use .NET Standard due to dependencies).
+Before you write code to implement a grain class, create a new Class Library project targeting .NET Standard or .Net Core (preferred) or .NET Framework 4.6.1 or higher (if you cannot use .NET Standard or .NET Core due to dependencies).
-Grain interfaces and grain classes can be defined in the same Class Library project or in two different projects for better separation of interfaces from implementation.
+Grain interfaces and grain classes can be defined in the same Class Library project, or in two different projects for better separation of interfaces from implementation.
 In either case, the projects need to reference `Microsoft.Orleans.Core.Abstractions` and `Microsoft.Orleans.CodeGenerator.MSBuild` NuGet packages.

 For more thorough instructions, see the [Project Setup](~/docs/tutorials_and_samples/tutorial_1.md#project-setup) section of [Tutorial One – Orleans Basics](~/docs/tutorials_and_samples/tutorial_1.md).